open-telemetry/opentelemetry-java-instrumentation/docs/contributing/using-instrumenter-api.md

 * `newInstrumenter(SpanKindExtractor)`: the returned `Instrumenter` will always start spans with kind determined by the passed `SpanKindExtractor`.
-* `newClientInstrumenter(TextMapSetter)`: the returned `Instrumenter` will always start `CLIENT` spans and will propagate current context into the outgoing request.
+* `newClientInstrumenter(TextMapSetter)`: the returned `Instrumenter` will always start `CLIENT` spans and will propagate operation context into the outgoing request.
 * `newServerInstrumenter(TextMapGetter)`: the returned `Instrumenter` will always start `SERVER` spans and will extract the parent span context from the incoming request.
-* `newProducerInstrumenter(TextMapSetter)`: the returned `Instrumenter` will always start `PRODUCER` spans and will propagate current context into the outgoing request.
+* `newProducerInstrumenter(TextMapSetter)`: the returned `Instrumenter` will always start `PRODUCER` spans and will propagate operation context into the outgoing request.
 * `newConsumerInstrumenter(TextMapGetter)`: the returned `Instrumenter` will always start `SERVER` spans and will extract the parent span context from the incoming request.